-Welcome to the Portuguese Language Program!
+Welcome to the Portuguese and Brazilian Studies Program!

 An increasing number of students seek to learn Portuguese and pursue Brazilian Studies who are interested in traveling and working in Brazil and Latin America.
-Besides the fact that today’s student population may be more in contact with the growing Portuguese-speaking communities in the United States and therefore more exposed to and curious about things Brazilian, there is a second generation of Brazilian- and Portuguese-Americans who wants to learn their heritage language.
-Other students are becoming aware of Brazil’s new presence globally.
-Mostly this is because Brazil has strengthened important international alliances in the last decades.
+This is due in part to the fact that today’s student population are more in contact with the growing Portuguese-speaking communities in the United States and are therefore more exposed to and curious about Brazil, and also Portugal and other areas of the Portuguese-Speaking World.
+In addition, there is a second generation of Brazilian- and Portuguese-Americans who wants to learn their heritage language, besides other students who are becoming aware of Brazil’s new presence globally and Portugal’s history and off the beaten track touristic attractions.

-In the 21st-century, moreover, the interest in the strategic areas of the Portuguese-speaking world is another geo-socio-political reason that makes Portuguese a usefully asset-language: Portuguese is spoken in eight countries across Africa, Asia, Europe, and Latin America.
-It is the third most widely spoken Western language after Spanish and English and the sixth, after Mandarin, Spanish, English, Hindi, and Arabic.
-Our Program strives to reflect such a diversity in its language, culture, and literature courses.
-Ultimately, we contribute to the UNCW faculty’s desire to empower our students with the ability to creatively and resourcefully deal with the complexity of the contemporary world.
+In the 21st-century, moreover, the importance of the strategic areas of the Portuguese-speaking world is another geo-socio-political reason that makes Portuguese a useful asset-language: Portuguese is spoken in eight countries across Africa, Asia, Europe, and Latin America.
+It is the 3rd most widely spoken Western language after Spanish and English and the 6th worldwide, after Mandarin, Spanish, English, Hindi, and Arabic.The Portuguese Program strives to reflect the breadth and wealth of the Portuguese-Speaking World’s in its language, culture, and literature classes.
+Ultimately, we contribute to the UNCW faculty’s desire to empower our students with the ability to creatively and resourcefully deal with the complexity and challenges of the contemporary world.

 Minor in Portuguese and Brazilian Studies